Magical Vacation: Plot

 Once upon a time, war erupted for three days in the magic kingdom Kovomaka.
-This war was kept a secret from ordinary citizens, but one man began to travel all around the country in preparation for the next battle, and several years later, the game's main character enters the magic school Will-O-Wisp at the invitation of the school's principal.
+This war was kept a secret from ordinary citizens, but one man began to travel all around the country in preparation for the next battle, and several years later, the game's main character entered the magic school Will-o'-Wisp at the invitation of the school's principal.
 The main character possessed the ability to see and interact with spirits since youth, and was ostracized because of this ability.

-The students of the Will-O-Wisp school are sent away to a summer school by the Valencia seaside despite warnings that several students from other schools had gone missing on the beach in the past.
-One afternoon, a strange monster called an Enigma appears on the beach, abducting some of the students.
-The hero must find the missing students and uncover the mysteries of the Enigma and war that occurred in the kingdom.
+The students of Will-o'-Wisp Academy are sent away to a summer school called Valencia Beach, despite warnings that several students from the school had gone missing on the beach in the past.
+At nighttime, strange monsters called the enigma appear on the beach, abducting the students and sending them to another world.
+The hero must find the missing students, while also uncovering the mysteries of the enigma and the war that occurred in the kingdom.

-World map
+Setting

-The game map is divided into four "plains" (planes) which can be traversed using a magic bus that warps into different plains.
-The first plain is the player's original world, which houses the Will-O-Wisp school and Valencia seaside.
-The second is the Plain of Light, where puppets, angels, and dwarves live.
+The game map is divided into four planes of existence, which can be traversed using a magic bus.
+The first plane, the Plane of Material, is the player's original world, which houses Will-o'-Wisp Academy and Valencia Beach.
+The second is the Plane of Light, where puppets, love ambassadors, and dwarves live.
 The Palace of Light and other ruins are located at the center area, along with a hot springs.
-The third plain is the Plain of Darkness, where all sorts of habitats, including a forest, iceberg, desert, and volcano, are located in close proximity.
-The Vox and Nyamnelt species make their homes in this plain, and many Enigma monsters live in the Forest of Enigmas.
-The entrance to the secret dungeon is also located within this plain.
-The final plain is the Plane of Death, which provides a stark contrast to the other environments with its darkened sky and charred ground.
-Even so, several species live in this plain, and the deepest area contains the cave of resurrection.
-A fifth plain called the Plain of Water is also mentioned, but does not appear in the game itself.
+The third is the Plane of Darkness, where all sorts of habitats, including a forest, iceberg, desert, and volcano, are located in close proximity.
+The wolks and nyamnelt species make their homes in this plane, and many enigma monsters live in Enigma Forest.
+The entrance to the secret dungeon, Garam Masala, is also located within this plane.
+The final plane is the Plane of Death, which provides a stark contrast to the other environments with its darkened sky and charred ground.
+Dying in this plane means perfect disappearance of the physical and spiritual self.
+Even so, several species live in this plane, and the deepest area contains the cave of resurrection.
+Other worlds are mentioned, such as the planes of Water, Fire, and Wind, but do not appear in the game itself.